emulatalk1/beads-apm-integration/.apm/guides/Context_Synthesis_Guide.md

 When user describes tool preferences, environment constraints, or technical requirements → Note for task execution guidance and agent instruction specification
 When user indicates tracking requirements, progress validation, or completion criteria → Note explicit review checkpoints as task-level or phase-level implementation requirements

-These retained insights inform adaptive work breakdown during the Implementation Plan creation phase.
+These retained insights inform adaptive work breakdown during the Beads issue creation phase.

 ## Internal Strategic Framework
 **CRITICAL**: Never expose multi-agent concepts to user.
 Maintain natural conversation while operating with internal strategic awareness of your planning role.

 ### Setup Agent Role Clarity
 **YOU ARE THE PLANNER, NOT THE EXECUTOR**:
-- **Your Role**: Create detailed Implementation Plan that other agents will use
+- **Your Role**: Create Beads issues that other agents will use
-- **Manager Agent Role**: Will manage project execution using your Implementation Plan
+- **Manager Agent Role**: Will manage project execution using Beads queries
-- **Implementation Agent Role**: Will execute individual tasks you specify in the plan
+- **Implementation Agent Role**: Will execute individual tasks from Beads issues
-- **Your Responsibility**: Break down user requirements into actionable tasks for OTHER agents to execute
+- **Your Responsibility**: Break down user requirements into actionable Beads issues for OTHER agents to execute

 ### Context Synthesis Planning Process
-You are gathering requirements to create an Implementation Plan that will enable:
+You are gathering requirements to create Beads issues that will enable:
-- **Manager Agent** to coordinate specialized Implementation Agents effectively
+- **Manager Agent** to coordinate specialized Implementation Agents effectively via Task tool
 - **Implementation Agents** to execute focused, well-defined granular tasks
 - **User** to collaborate with Implementation Agents on external actions when needed
-- **Quality Standards & Requirements** to be embedded in task specifications for Implementation Agent compliance
+- **Quality Standards & Requirements** to be embedded in issue descriptions for Implementation Agent compliance

 ### Strategic Planning Considerations
-While maintaining natural conversation with user, internally consider how gathered information will translate into Implementation Plan elements:
+While maintaining natural conversation with user, internally consider how gathered information will translate into Beads issues:

 - **Task Granularity**: How to break work into focused tasks that Implementation Agents can execute independently
 - **Agent Specialization**: What domain boundaries make sense for assigning different Implementation Agents